Financial Information – the ManKind Project USA

-In keeping with our institutional affirmation that we are the wise and transparent fathers we have been waiting for, MKP USA is committed to financial transparency and frequent communication with regard to financial standing.
+Consider the impact of thousands of awake, mature, accountable men on the world … YOUR world.
+Consider the impact for future generations, a world where “men act on their individual and shared responsibility for the future of humanity.”
+If this speaks to you, please support our cause by making a Donation, or becoming a Contributing Member.
+In keeping with our institutional affirmation that we are the wise and transparent guardians we have been waiting for, MKP USA is committed to financial transparency and frequent communication with regard to financial standing.
 Please contact firstname.lastname@example.org with any comments or questions.
+The ManKind Project USA is proud to have achieved a Gold Seal of Transparency from Guidestar, the foremost authority for nonprofit information.

 MKP USA Annual Financial Statements